 Mastering Google Flights is actually really easy…

-Here’s how to become a legendary flight deal hunter with Google Flights, or at the very least, be someone who knows all the best tricks to save on airfare…
+Here’s how to become a legendary flight deal hunter with Google Flights, or at the very least, be someone who knows all the best tricks to save on airfare, and get results…

-I start my flight searches long before I expect to book anything and I play around with things every few days.
-Using other sites like Expedia or Skyscanner to comparison shop is great, but only when you’re ready to book.
-The simplest and best way to actually find flight great deals is Google Flights.
+I start my flight searches long before I expect to book anything and I play around with things every few days, but even searching once properly is all you need.

 We’ll get to that more in a second.
 All it takes is the flick of a switch, or realistically speaking – the tap of a button at the top of your search.
 There’s nothing quite like waking up to savings in your inbox.

 If you’re going somewhere far, the more flexibility the better.
 Maybe Boston has $260 round trip flights to Spain, but New York is over $500.
 This is where Google Flights shines.

 You can enter up to seven (7!) departure cities and seven (7!) destinations for a single search.
 You’ll see the lowest price from all possible outcomes.
 Yes, in one search you can see if it’s cheaper to fly from Paris, London, Manchester, Amsterdam, Dublin, Rome or Budapest.

-Do note: if you want to set price alerts, you can only search 5 departures and destinations, rather than 7.
+Do note: if you want to set price alerts, you can generally only search 5 departures and destinations, rather than 7.
 It’s not a big deal…

 Alerts are free, alerts are easy and you should 100% be using them.

 If you have any flexibility, like maybe leaving Tuesday instead of Wednesday, set alerts for each possible date of flexibility to improve your chances of getting in on a flight deal to remember.

 This can be a really cool way to inspire your next trip, or find out that it’s a lot cheaper to fly from Los Angeles to London, than Los Angeles to Louisiana.
-That’s another strange but true common case.
+That’s yet another strange, but often true case.

-You can set criteria like “non-stop only” or only flights with a certain airline, and you don’t even need to put in dates!
-Now, you can also set a budget filter, to name the highest price you’re willing to pay, and see where it can take you by moving the map!
-Just leave the destination field blank and Google Flights will do the rest.
+For those trying to maximize their travel bucks, or trying to see if they can fit business class into the budget, you can indeed set a budget filter, to name the highest price you’re willing to pay, and see where it can take you by moving the map!
+As noted, Just leave the destination field blank and Google Flights will do the rest.